geertjanw/ojet-training/README.md

 });
 ```

-2. In 'dashboard.js' and/or 'incidents.js', you can load the above in the 'define' block as '../factories/EmployeeFactory' and reference it in the callback function in the corresponding position as, for example, 'EmployeeFactory'.
+2. In 'dashboard.js' and/or 'incidents.js', you can load the above in the dependency list passed into the define() call as '../factories/EmployeeFactory' and reference it in the callback function in the corresponding position as, for example, 'EmployeeFactory'.

 3. Now you can reuse the 'EmployeeFactory' as follows, when defining the data source of the DataGrid discussed earlier, in 'dashboard.js':